-This is the Fourteenth year of our baseball program, the Vauxhall Academy of Baseball.
+This is the Fifteenth year of our baseball program, the Vauxhall Academy of Baseball.
 This program stabilized our enrolment, for a time, and has given all of our high school students' access to a sports performance program (CTS modules) which includes a Sports Psychologist, Strength and Conditioning Coach, and an Athletic Therapist.
 The practice squad has increased to 6 players and the VAB is home to 22 players from across Canada.
 The VAB is actively fundraising in hopes of building an indoor community center that could be used for year round baseball training as well as many other community activities such as walking for seniors, indoor soccer, indoor golf and so forth.
+We felt very fortunate that we were able to restart the program after all student athletes were sent home in March.

-Like so many rural schools we are facing a declining enrolment and the accompanying loss of staffing and programming.
+Like so many rural schools, we are facing a declining enrolment and the accompanying loss of staffing and programming.
 Working tirelessly the staff, with the help of our community, parent council, and school board, continues to look for ways to stabilize our enrolment.
 This cooperative and collegial environment has created other spin offs such as partnerships, pride, opportunities and inroads created within our community.
 We must continue to look for ways to increase or stabilize our enrolment!
 Or our school's enrolment and programming will continue to decline.
 This school year we did have an increase of about 4 or 5 students.
 However, most left smaller communities in their junior high years and would have eventually come to VHS in grade 10.